First time at a Pentecostal service

 02 The structure of the service

-A Pentecostal Sunday service typically follows a structure: pre-service prayer, the call to worship and praise and worship, the offering and special music, the substantial sermon, the altar call and ministry time, and the closing.
-The service runs substantially longer than at non-Pentecostal Evangelical churches; the content carries through.
+A Pentecostal Sunday service typically follows a substantive structure: pre-service prayer, the call to worship and substantive praise and worship, the offering and special music, the substantial sermon, the substantive altar call and ministry time, and the closing.
+The service runs substantively longer than at non-Pentecostal Evangelical churches; the substantive content carries through.

-The principal service typically opens with musical worship led by the worship team.
-Pentecostal worship music is expressive: contemporary praise songs, traditional Pentecostal hymns, Spirit-led song segues (where the worship leader transitions between songs as the Spirit leads), often periods of corporate singing in tongues or in worship-language singing.
+The principal service typically opens with substantive musical worship led by the worship team.
+Pentecostal worship music is substantively expressive: contemporary praise songs, traditional Pentecostal hymns, Spirit-led song segues (where the worship leader transitions between songs as the Spirit leads), often substantive periods of corporate singing in tongues or in worship-language singing.
 The congregation stands throughout; raising hands, swaying, dancing in the Spirit (in some traditions), and other physical expressions are normal and substantive.
-The worship period orients the congregation for the preaching to follow; the worship is theologically the opening of the congregation's heart to receive from God.
+The worship period substantively orients the congregation for the substantive preaching to follow; the worship is theologically the substantive opening of the congregation's heart to receive from God.

 After the principal worship, the service typically moves to the offering and special music.
-The offering is worship: members come forward with their offerings (the "lift-up offering" pattern is common), the pastor or worship leader prays over the offering.
-Special music (a choir selection, a soloist, sometimes a musical worship moment) follows or surrounds the offering.
-The offering moment in Pentecostal tradition often includes prayer for the church's ministry, for missions, for the church's growth.
+The offering is substantive worship: members come forward with their offerings (the "lift-up offering" pattern is common), the pastor or worship leader prays over the offering substantively.
+Special music (a choir selection, a soloist, sometimes a substantive musical worship moment) follows or surrounds the offering.
+The offering moment in Pentecostal tradition often includes substantive prayer for the church's ministry, for missions, for the church's growth.

 The central element of Pentecostal worship.
 The pastor preaches typically 45-60 minutes, often longer at full-traditional Pentecostal services or revival services.
-The sermon style varies: many Pentecostal pastors preach with substantial emotional and rhythmic register, building toward application and altar call.
-Congregational vocal response throughout ("Amen", "Praise the Lord", "Hallelujah", "Glory", "Thank you Jesus", "That's right") is worship participation, not interruption.
-The theological content is broadly Evangelical (centered on the gospel of Christ); the Pentecostal distinctives (the Holy Spirit's contemporary work, healing, deliverance, the spiritual gifts) are often woven through the preaching.
+The sermon style varies: many Pentecostal pastors preach with substantial emotional and rhythmic register, building toward substantive application and altar call.
+Substantive congregational vocal response throughout ("Amen", "Praise the Lord", "Hallelujah", "Glory", "Thank you Jesus", "That's right") is substantive worship participation, not interruption.
+The substantive theological content is broadly Evangelical (centered on the gospel of Christ); the substantive Pentecostal distinctives (the Holy Spirit's contemporary work, healing, deliverance, the spiritual gifts) are often woven through the preaching.

 After the altar call and ministry time, the service moves to the closing: the benediction (often substantial, sometimes with congregational raising of hands), a closing song or doxology, and the recessional.
-The closing of a Pentecostal service is typically worship: the blessing of the congregation, the sending into the week.
-Many Pentecostal congregations have fellowship time after the service.
+The closing of a Pentecostal service is typically substantive worship: the substantive blessing of the congregation, the substantive sending into the week.
+Many Pentecostal congregations have substantive fellowship time after the service.

 03 What the congregation does (and what you do)

-Pentecostal worship invites congregational participation through music, physical worship expression (raised hands, swaying, kneeling at the altar), vocal response during the sermon, speaking in tongues during prayer (in Pentecostal tradition), prayer for healing, and engagement with the altar moment.
-The participation register is distinctive; visitors are welcomed to participate as natural and remain attentively engaged where less natural.
+Pentecostal worship invites substantive congregational participation through music, physical worship expression (raised hands, swaying, kneeling at the altar), vocal response during the sermon, speaking in tongues during prayer (substantive in Pentecostal tradition), prayer for healing, and substantive engagement with the altar moment.
+The participation register is substantively distinctive; visitors are welcomed to participate as natural and remain attentively engaged where less natural.

-In Pentecostal congregations, speaking in tongues (the Pentecostal experience of Spirit-given prayer language, theologically grounded in Acts 2 and 1 Corinthians 14) is normal during prayer moments.
-You may hear individual members praying audibly in tongues during the principal worship, during the altar call, during pastoral prayer, or during the prayer ministry.
-Sometimes the congregation prays corporately in tongues (a moment of corporate Spirit-led prayer).
-In Pentecostal worship, speaking in tongues during prayer is theological practice, not disruption.
-Visitors should not be alarmed by hearing it; the Pentecostal teaching is that the practice is biblically warranted and Spirit-given.
+In substantive Pentecostal congregations, speaking in tongues (the substantive Pentecostal experience of Spirit-given prayer language, theologically grounded in Acts 2 and 1 Corinthians 14) is normal during prayer moments.
+You may hear individual members praying audibly in tongues during the principal worship, during the altar call, during pastoral prayer, or during the substantive prayer ministry.
+Sometimes the congregation prays corporately in tongues (a substantive moment of corporate Spirit-led prayer).
+In Pentecostal worship, speaking in tongues during prayer is substantive theological practice, not disruption.
+Visitors should not be alarmed by hearing it; the substantive Pentecostal teaching is that the practice is biblically warranted and substantively Spirit-given.
 Visitors are not expected to speak in tongues.

-In Pentecostal tradition, the altar (often the front of the sanctuary, the area in front of the pulpit) is sacred space.
-Members come forward to the altar to pray (often personal prayer time, sometimes the baptism in the Holy Spirit, sometimes intercession).
+In Pentecostal tradition, the altar (often the front of the sanctuary, the area in front of the pulpit) is substantive sacred space.
+Members come forward to the altar to pray substantively (often substantive personal prayer time, sometimes the substantive baptism in the Holy Spirit, sometimes substantive intercession).
 The altar is open at the altar call and often throughout the service as Spirit-led.
-Visitors who feel moved to come forward to pray are welcomed; the principal posture at the altar is kneeling or standing in prayer; pastoral staff and prayer ministers are typically present to pray with you if you want them.
+Visitors who feel moved to come forward to pray are welcomed; the principal posture at the altar is kneeling or standing in substantive prayer; pastoral staff and prayer ministers are typically present to pray with you if you want them.

 04 Communion / Lord's Supper

 Pentecostal Communion practice varies.
 AOG, Foursquare, COG Cleveland, and most Pentecostal Holiness congregations hold a memorial / Zwinglian understanding and celebrate monthly typically.
-UPCI Communion practice reflects the Oneness Pentecostal Christological framework and is substantially distinct from broader Christian practice.
+UPCI Communion practice reflects the substantive Oneness Pentecostal Christological framework and is substantively distinct from broader Christian practice.
 The pastor specifies the invitation.

-Pentecostal congregations practice the Lord's Supper (Communion) with variation in theology.
+Pentecostal congregations practice the Lord's Supper (Communion) with substantive variation in theology.
 AOG, Foursquare, COG Cleveland, and most Pentecostal Holiness churches hold a memorial / Zwinglian understanding (the bread and cup as signs and reminders, the rite as remembrance).
-UPCI (Oneness Pentecostal) holds Communion theology with the distinctive Oneness Pentecostal Christological framework (Jesus as the singular manifestation of the one God, baptism in Jesus' name only, etc.).
-The practical experience is similar across the variation: worship, prayer, corporate partaking.
+UPCI (Oneness Pentecostal) holds substantive Communion theology with the distinctive Oneness Pentecostal Christological framework (Jesus as the singular manifestation of the one God, baptism in Jesus' name only, etc.).
+The substantive practical experience is similar across the variation: substantive worship, substantive prayer, substantive corporate partaking.

 05 Distinctive Pentecostal moments

-Several elements of Pentecostal worship carry distinctive character: the Pentecostal teaching on the baptism in the Holy Spirit, the practice of the spiritual gifts, the prayer ministry including prayer for healing, and the theological division between Trinitarian and Oneness Pentecostal traditions.
+Several elements of Pentecostal worship carry substantive distinctive character: the substantive Pentecostal teaching on the baptism in the Holy Spirit, the substantive practice of the spiritual gifts, the substantive prayer ministry including prayer for healing, and the substantive theological division between Trinitarian and Oneness Pentecostal traditions.

-Most Pentecostal congregations practice healing and prayer ministry.
+Most Pentecostal congregations practice substantive healing and prayer ministry.
 The principal venues: during the altar call after the service, during designated prayer ministry times (sometimes a designated prayer team that prays with people in a separate room after the service), during home-group prayer times, and during specific healing services or revival services.
-The practice typically includes anointing with oil (James 5:14), laying on of hands, verbal prayer, and expectation of God's healing power.
-The theological commitment is that God heals supernaturally and that prayer for healing is Christian practice.
-Some Pentecostal traditions emphasize faith-based healing (the believer must believe to be healed); others hold that healing is sovereign-God-given (God-side of the practice).
-The variation across Pentecostal congregations is real.
+The substantive practice typically includes anointing with oil (James 5:14), laying on of hands, substantive verbal prayer, and substantive expectation of God's healing power.
+The substantive theological commitment is that God heals supernaturally and that prayer for healing is substantive Christian practice.
+Some Pentecostal traditions emphasize substantive faith-based healing (the believer must believe to be healed); others hold substantively that healing is sovereign-God-given (substantive God-side of the practice).
+The substantive variation across Pentecostal congregations is real.

 06 Common questions